MelMepham/Octavia/projects/octavia/README.md

 Input:
 * [canvasSize] : String
 > This is the size of the canvas.
 It defaults to the window size.
 You can make this responsive by listening to the resize event.

+* [isAnimated] : boolean
+> isAnimated controls whether the mandala is animated or not.